chaidhat/compiler/README.md

 This is a personal project of mine of trying to teach myself...
 1. how compilers work
 2. how to write assembly (for an x86_64 Intel architecture)
-3. modifying the C programming language
+3. the C programming language
 4. (teach myself how to use Vim)

 it's a fun challenge.\
 \
-I aim to develop a ultra-simple, ultra-lightweight, easy to read, compiler which compiles my variant of C (called MinimalistiC or MinC) into x86_64 assembly as a *.o* file.
-No optimisations, as little confusion as possible (I hope) so that other people can look at the source code and understand what on earth is going on.
+I aim to develop a ultra-simple, easy to read, compiler which compiles my variant of C (called MinimalistiC or MinC) into x86_64 assembly as a *.o* file.
+No optimisations, horrible memory cleanup in as little confusion as possible (I hope) so that other people can look at the source code and understand what on earth is going on.

 ## Install
 Mac & Windows are OK, tested on Mac\